Python Split Method

 Advantages of the split method

-• We can break a huge string into multiple chunks.
+- String Chunking: You can break down a large string into manageable chunks.

 Useful tips for applying split() method